binarytemple/potato-appengine-demo/README.rst

 depends on (dbindexer, djangononrel, djangoappengine, djangotoolbox, docutils) to keep this repository small and easily digestible.

+Oh yeah - the front end uses Compass and SASS.

 References & Examples Used
 ==========================